-This chapter addresses the fundamental legal protections for, and limits on, the media and entertainment industries in the United States.
-Section II sets out the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
-Section III describes the robust protections in the United States for free speech and a free press.
-In Section IV, we consider the predominant forms of intellectual property that both protect the creative output of the media and entertainment industries and limit what those industries can do with the creative output of others without first securing permission.
-Section V addresses the regulatory framework for preserving competition and protecting consumers.
-The final section, Section VI, briefly touches on the nature of contractual disputes most common to the US media and entertainment industries.
-In each section, we highlight recent developments and legal trends of interest.
+This chapter addresses the fundamental legal protections for, and limits on, the media and entertainment industries in the United States under various sections.
+The 'Year in review' section provides a brief review of the most notable developments over the past year affecting regulation of the US media and entertainment industries.
+Under 'Legal and regulatory framework' we set out the legal and regulatory framework that governs those industries, including the interplay between state and federal laws.
+'Free speech and media freedom' describes the robust protections in the United States for free speech and a free press.
+In the section on 'Intellectual property', we consider the predominant forms of intellectual property that both protect the creative output of the media and entertainment industries and limit what those industries can do with the creative output of others without first securing permission.
+'Competition and consumer rights' addresses the regulatory framework for preserving competition and protecting consumers.
+'Contractual disputes' briefly touches on the nature of contractual disputes most common to the US media and entertainment industries.
+In each of these sections, we highlight recent developments and legal trends of interest.
+The final section, 'Outlook and conclusions', provides an outlook for the year ahead.